ericmj/workshop/lab1/README.md

 Run the tests in your shell with `$ mix test`.
 Check the README in the base directory for more detailed instructions on how to run tests.

-You will notice that your tests fail.
+You will notice that all your tests are skipped.
 Your job is to implement the functions so that the tests pass.
+Remove one `@tag :skip` line at a time and focus on having that test pass.
+Repeat until you have no more skipped tests.

 As you build your functions, you can require each separate file in in Elixir's interactive shell with `$ iex -r lib/lab1.ex`.
 Alternatively, you can load and